List of formations in American football: Shotgun

 The modern descendant of the Single Wing.
 The quarterback lines up about five yards behind the center, in order to allow a better view of the defense and more time to get a pass off.
 The shotgun can distribute its 3 other backs and 2 ends any number of ways, but most commonly employs one running back, lined up next to the QB, one tight end and three wide receivers.
 This formation is most commonly used for passing, but the quarterback can also hand off to a running back or run himself.
 Many college teams use variations of the shotgun as their primary formation, as do a few professional teams, such as the New England Patriots and Indianapolis Colts.
 Because it is generally more difficult to establish a rushing attack using only the shotgun, most NFL teams save the shotgun for obvious passing situations such as 3rd and long or when they are losing and must try to score quickly.

 The Shotgun formation, originally called the Lonesome Quarterback, was an invention by Pop Ivy while coaching in the CFL, although Red Hickey, coach of the San Francisco 49ers is credited with bringing it to the NFL in 1960 and renaming it the Shotgun.
-Historically, it was used to great success as a primary formation in the NFL by the Tom Landry-led Dallas Cowboys teams of the 1970s and the 1990s Buffalo Bills teams under Marv Levy, who used a variation known as the K-gun that relied on quarterback Jim Kelly.
+Historically, it was used to great success as a primary formation in the NFL by the Hank Stram-led Kansas City Chiefs teams of the 1960s, the Tom Landry-led Dallas Cowboys teams of the 1970s and the 1990s Buffalo Bills teams under Marv Levy, who used a variation known as the K-gun that relied on quarterback Jim Kelly.
 The shotgun offense became a staple of many college football offenses beginning in the 1990s.

 Pistol

-This offense was originated with Chris Ault at the University of Nevada, Reno.
+This offense was originated with Chris Ault at the University of Nevada, Reno, known for sports purposes as Nevada.
 It is essentially a shotgun variation, with the quarterback lined up closer than in standard shotgun (normally 3 to 4 yards behind center), and a running back lined up behind, rather than next to, the QB (normally at 3 to 4 yards behind quarterback).

 The pistol formation adds the dimension of a running game with the halfback being in a singleback position.
 This has disrupted the timing of some defenses with the way the quarterback hands the ball off to the halfback.
 This also allows the smaller halfbacks to hide behind the offensive line, causing opposing linebackers and pass-rushing defensive linemen to play more conservatively.
 The Pistol can also feature the option play.
 With this offense, the quarterback has the ability to get a better look past the offensive line and at the defense.
 Pistol formations have gained some popularity in NCAA football, and in fact, variants of this offense were used by the 2007 and 2009 BCS National Champions, LSU and Alabama, respectively.